-This handbook has been prepared by training professionals with extensive input from partners and other service providers involved in the SEMPRE project during its 36 months of activity.
+This handbook has been prepared by training professionals with extensive input from partners and other service providers involved in SEMPRE and SEMPRE Accelerators.
 It is the fruit of experimentation and observation on the best ways to create a culture that fosters an awareness of empowerment as a process that not only leads to more positive results for end users but also provides a more positive working environment for staff.